 Stormwater runoff from construction activities can have a significant impact on water quality.
 As stormwater flows over construction sites, it picks up pollutants, debris, and chemicals.
-These are then transported, untreated, to our rivers, creeks, and sloughs, and eventually to the Delta.
+These contaminants are transported, untreated, to our rivers, creeks, sloughs, and eventually to the Delta.
 Polluted runoff can harm or kill fish and other wildlife, destroy aquatic habitat, or cause stream bank erosion.

 The National Pollutant Discharge Elimination System (NPDES) stormwater program requires construction site operators engaged in clearing, grading, and excavating activities that disturb one or more acres, including smaller sites in a larger common plan of development or sale, to obtain coverage under an NPDES permit for their stormwater discharges.

-Industrial activities that take place at industrial facilities are often exposed to the weather and generate runoff that contains residual pollutants from the industrial site.
-This runoff is then transported, untreated, to our rivers, creeks, and sloughs, and eventually to the Delta.
 To minimize the impact of stormwater discharges from industrial facilities, the NPDES program includes an industrial stormwater permitting component that covers 10 categories of industrial activity that require authorization under an NPDES industrial stormwater permit for stormwater discharges.

 For more information on either construction or industrial facilities inspections, contact our Stormwater Program Coordinator.

-This City of Stockton web page last reviewed on --- 8/16/2012
+This City of Stockton web page last reviewed on --- 8/29/2017